 - Incentives are limited to one-time installations within the qualified space of the home and may not exceed the total cost of the project

-- Incentive application and supporting documentation must be postmarked or submitted online within 90 days of equipment installation
+- Application must be submitted within 90 days of purchasing your new energy-efficient product.

 - Incentive Application, complete and signed*